 - Visit the exhibit on the first floor of the Thomas Jefferson Building from January 17 to April 3, 2023.
 Reserve your timed entry passes and read more about visiting the Library’s exhibits here.

-- Explore comic book illustrations in the Prints & Photographs Online Catalog.
+- Explore more of the Victor A. Lundy Archive through digitized items in the Prints & Photographs Online Catalog.

 - See more examples of Lundy’s drawings from his World War II sketchbooks.